tisnik/slides/docs/go_performance.md

 * Large structures passed by value everywhere in the code
     - even within inner loops
 * It causes overhead that is super easy to avoid
+    - but at cost: wrong semantic is used

 ---